borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 ### 3.2 Deflation [[C](#toc)]
 {: #deflation }
 -- It is a decrease / drop in the general price level of goods and services.
 It occurs when the inflation rate falls below 0%.
-Often used as a scary word related to Recession and Depression in Economic crisis.<br>
+Often used in Economic crisis as a scary word related to Recession and Depression, or combined as [Stagflation](https://www.investopedia.com/terms/s/stagflation.asp){:target="_blank"}.<br>
 A Deflationary Spiral is a downward price reaction to an economic crisis leading to lower production, lower wages, decreased demand, and falling prices.<br>
 -- But [Deflationary economy](https://www.reddit.com/r/CryptoCurrency/comments/u0efbj/you_wouldnt_spend_a_deflationary_currency_bitcoin/){:target="_blank"} isn’t inherently a recessionary environment at all.
 In fact, some of the most prosperous times of growth in history were strongly deflationary.
 As production becomes more efficient it is natural that prices goes down.
 Also Bitcoin is not formally deflationary, technically it's programmed to be **Disinflationary**, rate of inflation reduces every 4 years.
 This result in a constant monetary base without changes to the supply.<br>

 -- In order to be able to spread BTC, in the beginning it had higher inflation which is reducing over time.
-So in the long time when everybody owns and use it price would stabilize, prior has to rise a lot, while it gravitates towards zero-inflation.
+So in the long time when everybody owns and use it price would stabilize, but prior it has to rise a lot while gravitates towards zero-inflation.
 The problem is we live in a system that is completely opposite and based on debt.
 This debt must get cheaper over time with inflation, because of the opposite were true, all nations and companies default.
 So the issue isn’t so much deflation per se, it’s the transition from where we are now, being over levered, to a low-inflationary environment.<br>
 -- Eventually it could come to equilibrium where value of money would be equal to total Economic Output of world.
 This allows everybody to have long time horizon and plan on longer period, which is good both for humans and environment.
 People would buy quality long-lasting stuffs, instead of buying a lot of garbage that would soon be thrown away.
 Instead of framing things narrowly, it allows to take a broader view and make better decision.
 Also in this hypothetical world there wouldn't be extravagant hoarding that leads to macroeconomic recession, instead people earn and spend bitcoins/sats according to their needs and plans.<br>
 -- When it comes to wages even if they go down a little bit, price of goods would go down even more making person richer.
 The difference between nominal and real wages is fundamental.
 There is no point of rising nominal wages, what matters is net of inflation/deflation.<br>
 On the whole **Benefits outweighs the Risks** significantly.<br>

 -- For example image a world with global currency that has no inflation.
 In last 50 years average Economic Growth has been ~ 2%, while for the next 50 years estimates are it could be around 3%.
 Let us take 2.5% as middle value, and with fixed supply of money it's value should increase each year by 2.5%.
 In that environment you would not need to rush and spend money, but can take time to think what to buy and where to invest.<br>
 -- Regarding credits and loans / borrowing, nominal interest rate would be low but effective one would be nominal + that 2.5%.
 So credit for House could have nominal rate of 1.5% (4% effective).
 While investments in business, bearing more risk, would have higher rate of return or probably some share of company.<br>
 Historic data: US interest rates in the last [200 years](https://advisor.visualcapitalist.com/us-interest-rates/){:target="_blank"} and 30 year mortgage from [1971-2022](https://themortgagereports.com/61853/30-year-mortgage-rates-chart){:target="_blank"}.
+-- There is great book *'[**The Price of Tomorrow**](https://tylerahall.com/the-price-of-tomorrow-jeff-booth-summary/){:target="_blank"}: Why Deflation is the Key to an Abundant Future'* by Jeff Boot.
+He suggests to stop fighting (technology driven) deflation and accept it's potential of abundance.
+It would be a system where the consumers win in the form of better prices and services.

 Bitcoin Monetary Inflation [chart source](https://bashco.github.io/){:target="_blank"}<br>
 (declines geometrically to asymptotic max of 21 mil. - [more precisely](https://academy.bit2me.com/en/cuantos-bitcoins-pueden-haber/){:target="_blank"} 20.999.999,9993)<br>